×

 Long-term excessive alcohol use is the cause of alcohol-related fatty infiltration of the liver.

 It is difficult to diagnose this condition because the majority of people don’t have any symptoms.
+Your doctor may use different methods and utilize a variety of tools to diagnose fatty liver disease.

-You might require more testing to thoroughly examine your health if the results indicate that you have fatty liver.
+You might require more testing to thoroughly examine your health if the results indicate that you have a fatty liver.

 In light of the test results, your physician can recommend that you consult a gastroenterologist.
 In more serious situations, a physician could schedule a liver biopsy to confirm the diagnosis.
 This will also assist them in determining the extent of the illness.

-To avoid fatty infiltration of the liver adopt lifestyle practices such as:
+To avoid fatty infiltration of the liver, adopt lifestyle practices such as:

-• preserving a healthy weight
+• Preserving a healthy weight

-• consuming little to no alcohol
+• Consuming little to no alcohol

-Fatty infiltration of the liver on its own often doesn’t initially cause too many issues for most people.Gradually, it may get worse.
+Fatty infiltration of the liver on its own often doesn’t initially cause too many issues for most people.
+Gradually, it may get worse.

-Liver inflammation brought on by excess fat in the liver ultimately results in liver fibrosis, or scarring.
-More severe chronic liver diseases like cirrhosis or liver cancer could also result from it.
+Liver inflammation brought on by excess fat in the liver ultimately results in liver fibrosis or scarring.
+More severe chronic liver diseases, like cirrhosis or liver cancer, could also result from it.

 Some individuals who develop severe liver cirrhosis require a liver transplant.